Helicopter: Etymology

-Design characteristics
+Design

 A helicopter is a type of rotorcraft in which lift and thrust are supplied by one or more horizontally-spinning rotors.
 By contrast the autogyro (or gyroplane) and gyrodyne have a free-spinning rotor for all or part of the flight envelope, relying on a separate thrust system to propel the craft forwards, so that the airflow sets the rotor spinning to provide lift.
 The compound helicopter also has a separate thrust system, but continues to supply power to the rotor throughout normal flight.
+U.S. federal regulations state that "helicopter" means a rotorcraft that, for its horizontal motion, depends principally on its engine-driven rotors.

 Rotor system

 The rotor system, or more simply rotor, is the rotating part of a helicopter that generates lift.
 A rotor system may be mounted horizontally, as main rotors are, providing lift vertically, or it may be mounted vertically, such as a tail rotor, to provide horizontal thrust to counteract torque from the main rotors.
 The rotor consists of a mast, hub and rotor blades.

 The mast is a cylindrical metal shaft that extends upwards from the transmission.
 At the top of the mast is the attachment point for the rotor blades called the hub.
 Main rotor systems are classified according to how the rotor blades are attached and move relative to the hub.
 There are three basic types: hingeless, fully articulated, and teetering; although some modern rotor systems use a combination of these.